LeetLLM

 Output

 Recovery should preserve the contract.
-Retry truncation with a bounded budget or smaller task, but route refusals and content-filter stops to policy handling.
+Truncation can retry with the same schema, but refusals and content-filter stops route to policy handling instead of weaker raw-text parsing.

 5-reconstruct-a-flat-tree-after-validation.py